 Space and time prevent me from mentioning, let alone doing justice to, most of these Diamond-Dybvig inspired writings: while some of the strictures I make here against Diamond and Dybvig's original effort pertain to many of these other works, it's far from being the case that all of my criticisms apply to all of them.
 This is most obviously so for those articles that themselves underscore problems with Diamond and Dybvig's analysis, even as they retain and build upon many of its features.

 By way of motivating their article, Diamond and Dybvig themselves mention runs on Hartford Federal Savings and Loan (February 1982) and the Abilene National Bank of Texas (July 1982) along with the large losses suffered by uninsured depositors upon the failure of Oklahoma's Penn Square Bank (July 1982).
 That Penn Square failed because it made all sorts of bad loans is notorious.
-Abilene National Bank was one of Penn Square's major correspondents, which suffered a run when word got out that it had suffered major loan losses.
+Abilene National Bank was one of Penn Square's major correspondents, which was run upon when word got out that it had suffered major loan losses.
 Hartford Federal, finally, endured a run after the Hartford Current reported, accurately, that it "lost a record $7.3 million in 1981 and is now taking drastic steps to stay afloat."
-Sheer panic played no obvious part in any of these episodes, while deposit insurance failed, in the last of them, to keep insured depositors from running.
-In short, while Diamond and Dybvig may well have been inspired by these episodes, their contribution can hardly be said to help us understand them.
+Sheer panic played no obvious part in any of these runs, while deposit insurance failed to prevent the last of them.
+In short, while Diamond and Dybvig may well have been inspired by these episodes, their famous article can hardly be said to shed light on them.